Read about the Philips CPAP Recall Read More

 Do Weighted Blankets Equal Heavy Eyelids?

 Anyone who has heard of a weighted blanket, but who hasn’t had the chance to try one wants to know – “do they work?”
 Yes, they could; it seems like the application of science here is legit.
-Advertising claims that they can help you feel less stress, fall asleep faster, and sleep more soundly.
-Others claim that a weighted blanket can help calm people with attention, anxiety and sleep disorders or find relief from ailments that keep them awake.
+Advertising claims they can help you feel less stressed, fall asleep faster, and sleep more soundly.
+Others claim that a weighted blanket can help calm people with attention, insomnia, anxiety, and sleep disorders or find relief from ailments that keep them awake.
 It seems that there is some truth to these claims.

 The concept of weighted blankets isn’t new.
 It originates from a type of therapy called pressure stimulation.
 Scientists have known for some time that deep pressure tends to relax the nervous system.
 It’s the same reasoning behind swaddling babies.
-And we often experience the calming sensation of pressure in our everyday lives through massage, hugs and comforting embraces.
+We often experience the calming sensation of pressure in our everyday lives through massage, hugs, and comforting embraces.
+The concept is the same.
+A blanket’s design ensures that the weight is evenly distributed across the entire blanket, providing consistent pressure and comfort.
 One notable researcher, Dr. Temple Grandin, found that compression worked to reduce her own anxiety stemming from Autism.
-This discovery has been the basis for compression devices and therapy used, for decades now, in psychiatric and therapeutic settings.
+This discovery has been the basis for compression devices and therapy used for decades now in psychiatric and therapeutic settings.
+Experts recommend choosing a blanket that is about 10% to 12% of your body weight for optimal comfort and effectiveness.

 When put to the test, 68% of people using a weighted blanket reported decreased feelings of anxiety.
 Another research study found that adults who used a weighted blanket slept longer and woke up less during the night.
 When compared to regular bedding, they had “a calmer night’s sleep,” according to the Journal of Sleep Medicine & Disorders.